rust-lang/prev.rust-lang.org/faq.md

 ### When should I use an implicit return?
 </a>

-Rust is a very expression-oriented language, and implicit returns are part of that design. `if`s, `match`es, and normal blocks are all expressions in Rust.
-For example, the following code checks if an [`i64`][i64] is odd, returning the result with an implicit return:
+Rust is a very expression-oriented language, and "implicit returns" are part of that design.
+Constructs like `if`s, `match`es, and normal blocks are all expressions in Rust.
+For example, the following code checks if an [`i64`][i64] is odd, returning the result by simply yielding it as a value:

 ```rust
 fn is_odd(x: i64) -> bool {